jamie-roberts/labchartio/README.rst

 What does it do?
 ----------------
 This package (labchartio) is a collection of functions necessary for handling the LabChart Windows binary format files specifically generated with header information pertaining to the MRI field dosimeters manufactured at Queensland University, Australia.

 How does it work?
 -----------------
 The binary format standard is available from LabChart so this package just implements the binary unpacking and reading into a pandas dataframe or writes to CSV.
 The code is presented as a high level command line app.

+The CSV will have the 6 channels of data with a time and date stamp in the first column.
+The data is aggregated to one second intervals by taking the average.
+If the user requires the ability to write the CSV at its full time resolution of 50 Hz then please either drop me an email or open an issue on the 'issue tracker <https://github.com/jamie-roberts/labchartio/issues>'_ and I will add it as a feature when I get the time.

 Show me a quick example
 -----------------------